Code-Dearman/Django-Capstone/README.md

 Using the app is simple!
 Unregistered users can stay on the homepage to view tasks which registered users have made public.
 However, to start working with the app you must register.

 Click the 'Sign Up' link in the navigation bar to create and account.
 Once this step is complete you can start making lists.
-Navigate to the 'Profile' link and press the 'New Task' button.
-Here you can specify what skill you are planning to train, outline what steps you must take (using the rich text editor) and choose whether to make the list public or keep it private.
+Navigate to the 'Profile' link and press the 'Create New List' button.
+Here you can outline the steps you must take (using the rich text editor), choose whether to make the list public or keep it private and finally mark it as complete (if you've finished it of course!).

+If you make a mistake or decide that you no longer want to use this list you can edit or delete it by accessing the list through your profile and pressing the 'edit' or 'delete' links.

+If you want to view one list in closer detail simply press or click on the heading and it will take you to a view of just that list.

 For even greater functionality you can use the 'link character' button feature to safely use runescape's own Oldschool Hiscrores API to retrieve details about your character.
 Doing this allows your profile to display your current stats which you can incorporate into the task list.

-When you've completed your task you can edit the task list and mark it as complete.

 ## UX - User Experience